 - 1.1.
 The written framework should address unprofessional conduct, abusive conduct, microaggressions, acts of intolerance, and other disruptive behavior in the living, learning and working environment. - 1.2.
-The written framework must also address intersections with free speech and academic freedom, including the explicit recognition that the CSU cannot discipline for protected speech. - Project Leader: N/A - Stakeholder Offices: CSU, Faculty Affairs, Human Resources, Cabinet - Anticipated Project Completion: TBA Waiting for Chancellor's Office - Status: Waiting for Chancellor's Office - Notes/Solutions: HOLD Waiting on direction and written framework/guidance from the Chancellor's Office.
+The written framework must also address intersections with free speech and academic freedom, including the explicit recognition that the CSU cannot discipline for protected speech. - Project Leader: N/A - Stakeholder Offices: CSU, Faculty Affairs, Human Resources, Cabinet - Anticipated Project Completion: Fall 2024 - Status: Completed - Notes/Solutions: The CSU has provided a systemwide Time, Place and Manner Policy, which the campus has implemented, distributed and created our campus addendum.